houqp/leptess/README.md

 ## Development

-To run tests, you will need at Tesseract 4.x to match what we have in `tests/tessdata/eng.traineddata`.
-See CircleCI config to see how to replicate the setup.
+To run tests, you will need at Tesseract 4.x or 5.x to match what we have in `tests/tessdata/eng.traineddata`.
+See GitHub config actions to see how to replicate the setup.